Zymik/post-cat/README.md

 ### Idea

-The main idea of project to create an application for making post on different platform with telegram bot as user interface.
-It can help when have many social networks, and you want to post something to all of them.
+The main idea of the project is to create an application for making posts on different platforms with telegram bot as user interface.
+It can help when you have many social networks, and you want to post something to all of them.

 In terms of project composition of places where message should post called 'Group'

 ### Current status
 Now implemented three services